Saratov State Agrarian University: History

 At the beginning of the 20th century, such educational institutions as the State Zootechnical and Veterinary Institute (1918) and the Institute of Mechanization and Electrification of Agriculture (1932; on the basis of the Moscow Institute of Agricultural Engineering transferred to Saratov) were formed in the city.

 By the Decree of the Government of the Russian Federation of 18 December 1997 “On improving the system of vocational education in the Saratov region”, three higher educational institutions of an agricultural profile - the Saratov State Agricultural Academy named after.
 N. I. Vavilov, Saratov State Agroengineering University and Saratov State Academy of Veterinary Medicine and Biotechnology were merged into Saratov State Agrarian University named after N. I. Vavilov.
-Now in the structure of SSAU they are presented respectively as educational complexes (UK) No. 1, No. 2 and No. 3.

 B. Z. Dvorkin became the first rector of the united university in April 1998 (he died in 2003).
 In May 2003, Nikolai Ivanovich Kuznetsov was elected Rector of the University.
 On 19 March 2021, Dmitry Aleksandrovich Solovyov was appointed to the position of rector.

 On 22 June 2022, the Academic Council unanimously supported the university’s transformation program and decided to petition the Ministry of Agriculture of the Russian Federation to rename the university into “Saratov State University of Genetics, Biotechnology and Engineering named after N.I.
 Vavilov".
 On 8 July 2022, the name was approved.